ahmadfaraz629/chameleon-Project/README.md

 ### types/

-Utils directory any custom types by any part of application.
+Types directory any custom types by any part of application.

 ### utils/